EugeneGbch/search-by-slug/README.md

     /wp-admin/nav-menus.php

 To search by slug, prefix your search query with 'slug:', for example: 'slug:about'.
 This will return all posts, pages, or post types with "about" in their slug.
+Tested up to

+The plugin has been tested up to WordPress version 6.1.1.
+Stable tag

+The stable tag for this plugin is "trunk".
+Contributors

+    Eugene Gorbach

 Development

 The plugin is developed using PHP and WordPress' $wpdb class to modify search queries.